vmware/script-runtime-service-for-vsphere/README.md

 x-srs-api-key: b3133982-93ea-4f92-ba03-2e122c1e0fd8
 ```

-`x-srs-api-key` header contains the issued authorization token it shold be used for futher SRS API calls<br/>
+`x-srs-api-key` header contains the issued authorization token it should be used to authorize further SRS API calls<br/>

-In Swagger UI having the API KEY go `Authorize` to remove `basicAuth` and to provide `apiKeyAuth` with valude returned by `login` operation.
+In Swagger UI having the API KEY go `Authorize` to remove `basicAuth` and to provide `apiKeyAuth` with the value returned by `login` operation.
 After that you can try to create runspace and request script execution following guidelines below.<br/>

 ### 2 Create Runspace (PowerShell instance running in SRS)